Installing VirtualGL on Recent Red Hat/Fedora Releases

-This page attempts to document the issues encountered when installing VirtualGL on Red Hat Enterprise Linux 6, as well as workarounds for those issues (if known.)
+This page attempts to document the issues encountered when installing VirtualGL on Red Hat Enterprise Linux 6+ and recent Fedora releases, as well as workarounds for those issues (if known.)
 If you know of a better solution for any of the below, then please contact us.

 Installing 32-bit Libraries